IBM/cp4ba-jam-in-a-box/README.md

 ## Introduction

-Tthe Jam-in-a-Box environments provides the ability to demo out-of-box solutions, run your own mini-Tech Jam, or get self-educated on Business Automation.
+The Jam-in-a-Box environments provides the ability to demo out-of-box solutions, run your own mini-Tech Jam, or get self-educated on Business Automation.

 Jam-in-a-Box removes hurdles to Business Automation adoption through easing availability and sharing of technical enablement.
 Towards this it offers a set of self-provisionable environments hosted on IBM TechZone, combined with a set of hands-on technical labs spanning all capabilities of Business Automation.